Brett Kavanaugh Supreme Court nomination: Opposition

 Following Kavanaugh's confirmation, several protests were held around the United States by women's rights activists.

 A number of Senate Democrats, including Senate Minority Leader Chuck Schumer, stated their intent to oppose Kavanaugh's confirmation shortly after his nomination was announced.

 A progressive group, Demand Justice, pledged $5 million to block the nomination.
 Demand Justice is a Sixteen Thirty Fund initiative.
 It purchased ads on Twitter, Facebook, and TV.

-It was reported by Vox that some social conservatives were disappointed that Trump nominated Brett Kavanaugh.
+It was reported by Vox that some social conservatives were disappointed that Trump nominated Kavanaugh.
 The American Family Association, a socially conservative organization founded in 1977, immediately called on its members to rally against Kavanaugh.
 March for Life also expressed concerns that Kavanaugh's leadership bore similarities to that of Vice President Mike Pence, saying that the judge lacked the "backbone" to overturn Roe v.
 Wade.

 An open letter rebuking Yale Law School over a press release celebrating Kavanaugh's nomination was signed by over 600 of its alumni.

 The American Civil Liberties Union stated that Kavanaugh's record "demonstrates hostility to international law as a constraint on government action as well as an unwillingness to hold the government to account when it violates the constitutional and human rights of U.S. citizens and noncitizens" and that his "approach would give the president exceedingly broad and dangerous powers".

 A number of progressive groups joined to launch a campaign known as #WhipTheVote to rally opposition to Kavanaugh's nomination, aimed particularly among moderate and conservative Democrats.
 "Democratic senators should be united in opposition to Kavanaugh, instead of letting Republican senators ram through the confirmation of a nominee who was selected to protect the president from prosecution,” read a statement from the effort's website.
 An open letter from Native Americans called upon senators to closely examine Kavanaugh's record regarding Native peoples, and felt he had failed to acknowledge the sovereignty, natural resources, and history and heritage of native people.